jonathanclarke/jonathanclarke.ie/_posts/2026-01-07-stop-and-breath-why-i-prioritised-health-over-career.md

 Sometime this month, we’re starting with Australian Camp.
 For those who don’t know, this is a beautiful spot near Pokhara, sitting at around 2,000 meters.
 It’s not "Australia Base Camp" (though the confusion happens), and it’s certainly not Everest.
 But right now, for the unfit version of me, it’s exactly what I need.

 This is the soft launch.
 It’s about getting the legs moving again, breathing clean air, and remembering what it feels like to walk on something other than flat pavement.
-It’s low stakes, high reward—panoramic views of the Annapurna range without the oxygen deprivation.
+It’s low stakes, high reward - panoramic views of the Annapurna range without the oxygen deprivation.
 I'll be with my wife and kids, and I'm really looking forward to it.

 Once the legs remember how to work, I’m heading to Pikey Peak.